-African Americans.
-At present, the role of ACEIs in the management of hypertension, recent myocardial infarction, and heart failure, and patients with kidney disease is the same for African Americans and others.
-In head-to-head trials, there are no data to suggest that one ACE inhibitor is superior to another in African American patients.
+Blacks.
+At present, the role of ACEIs in the management of hypertension, recent myocardial infarction, and heart failure, and patients with kidney disease is the same for blacks and nonblacks.
+There are no head-to-head trials comparing one ACEI to another in black patients.

-One trial enrolled only African Americans.
-The AASK trial (see Table 3, above) compared an ACEI, a beta blocker, and a calcium channel blocker in African Americans with hypertensive kidney damage.
+One trial enrolled only black patients.
+The AASK trial (see Table 3, above) compared an ACEI, a beta blocker, and a calcium channel blocker in black patients with hypertensive kidney damage.
 The primary outcome measure was reduction in GFR by 50% or more (or > or =25 mL/min per 1.73 m2) from baseline, ESRD, or death.
-Compared with the metoprolol and amlodipine groups, the ramipril group manifested risk reductions in this clinical composite outcome measure of 22% (95% CI, 1%-38%; P =.04) and 38% (95% CI, 14%-56%; P =.004), respectively.
+Compared with the metoprolol and amlodipine groups, the ramipril group manifested risk reductions in this clinical composite outcome measure of 22% (95% CI, 1%-38%; p=.04) and 38% (95% CI, 14%-56%; p=.004), respectively. $^{11}$

 AASK did not include a diuretic as one of the treatments.
 In ALLHAT, which enrolled hypertensive patients who did not have the advanced kidney damage of the AASK patients, a diuretic was better than an ACEI (lisinopril) for preventing cardiovascular events in all races.

-This was especially true for African Americans: rates of stroke were 40% higher in the lisinopril group compared with the chlorthalidone group for African Americans, with no difference in other patients; rates of the combined CVD endpoint were 19 percent higher in African Americans taking lisinopril versus chlorthalidone compared to a 6 percent increased rate in other patients.
+This was especially true for blacks: rates of stroke were 40% higher in the lisinopril group versus chlorthalidone in blacks, with no difference in non-blacks; rates of combined CVD endpoint were 19 % higher in blacks compared to a 6 percent increased rate in non-blacks.

-African American patients who take ACEIs are at higher risk of developing angioedema, a complication of ACEI therapy, than other Americans.
+Black patients who take ACEIs are at higher risk of developing angioedema, a complication of ACEI therapy, than other Americans.
 The risk is two to four times as high in African-Americans ACEI users as in other American users.
 In the AASK trial, the rates of angioedema over 3.5 to 6 years of followup were 6.4% for ramipril, versus 2.3% and 2.7% for the other drugs (p<0.05 for both comparisons).
-There is currently no evidence that one ACEI is safer than others for African American patients.
+In ALLHAT, rates of angioedema were higher in blacks than non-blacks (0.7% vs 0.3%) and higher in lisinopril compared to Chlorthalidone in both blacks and non-blacks.
+There is currently no evidence that one ACEI is safer than others for black patients.